adamnstone/DigitalPortfolioWebsite/docs/stem/disability-forewarning-system/final-project-planning.md

 ## Rough Sketch

-At first, I thought that a button on the steering wheel would require the least amount of movement by the driver as the officer approached.
+Initially, I thought that a button on the steering wheel could be pressed by the driver to raise the screen mounted on the mirror and communicate that the driver has Tourette Syndrome.
+I believed that having the button on the steering wheel would require the least amount of movement by the driver as the officer approached.

 ![Final Project Sketch Steering Wheel](../../assets/images/stem/disability-forewarning-system/final-project-sketch.jpg)